A Confidential Valuation, Without the Pitch

 Broker · Attorney

 Reviews every contract with a lawyer's eye, because he is one.
-Negotiation, structuring, and compliance handled in-house.
-No outside counsel for standard transactions, no waiting on a stranger's redlines.
+Negotiation, structuring, and compliance handled in-house — no outside counsel for standard transactions.

 • NYS Licensed Real Estate Broker